NicoJanE/NET-Dev-Template-Stack/NET-Core-8/Howtos/setup.md

 ## Build Template Projects with Visual Studio Code

 This guide shows how to use Visual Studio Code to develop, build, and debug your .NET applications.
+Note that you'll need to configure VS Code settings for each application you create.

 **We support two build methods:**